 Top of the pageActionset

-ADHD: Helping Your Child Get Things DoneSkip to the navigation
+ADHD: Helping Your Child Get Things Done

 How can you help your child with ADHD accomplish tasks at home?

-Be a role model
+- Be a role model.

-Use the following suggestions to model the behavior you want your child to develop.
+Use these suggestions to model the behavior you want your child to develop.

-- Establish daily routines.
+- Set daily routines.
 An action becomes a habit through continual reminders and repetition.
-For example, brushing teeth eventually becomes a habit when you repeatedly remind the child to do so twice a day, such as after breakfast and before going to bed.
+For example, brushing teeth eventually becomes a habit when you repeatedly remind the child to do it twice a day, such as after breakfast and before going to bed.
 Write down your daily routines and post them where you will see them often.
 It will help your child if you use colorful pictures, such as a picture of a toothbrush, to identify routines.

 - Have a family calendar.
 Put family activities on the calendar as well as special occasions.
 Encourage everyone to refer to the calendar often.
 Use eye-catching stickers as visual reminders.